oscal-compass/e2e-demo/README.md

 1. Clone the repositories in oscal-compass organization
 2. The repositories can be added to your organization
 3. You will need to add a secret to the github workflow which has write access to all the repositories.
 The secret variable name should be `PUSH_TOKEN`
-4. You can then modify/add/delete compliance artifacts and see the cascade updates accroding to the agile authoring workflow
+4. You can then modify/add/delete compliance artifacts and see the cascade updates according to the agile authoring workflow
 5. The cascade will be in form of git branches and PRs according to the agile authoring workflows

 ### Demo 2 - CNCF OSCAL Compass: automated compliance posture